 - This morning take the ferry back to Vancouver Island and continue your journey north.
-Near Port McNeil you may wish to take an optional killer whale watching cruise into the waters of Johnson Strait.
+Near Port McNeill you may wish to take an optional killer whale watching cruise into the waters of Johnson Strait.
 Your day ends in the fishing community of Port Hardy.

 - Day 5: Port Hardy - Prince Rupert - Inside Passage Cruise

 - Embark on a full day of cruising the sheltered waters of Canada's Inside Passage with BC Ferries.
-During the length of the 15-hour crossing, a wonderful array of snow capped mountains combine with rich forests provides a background for a series of dramatic fjords.
+During the length of the 15-hour crossing, a wonderful array of snow capped mountains combined with rich forests provides a background for a series of dramatic fjords.
 Killer whales, grey whales, sea lions and playful porpoise often appear in these waters.
 Arrive in the seaport of Prince Rupert late evening.

 - Day 6: Prince Rupert - Smithers (364 km)

 - Today follow the winding and narrow Yellowhead highway, hugging the Skeena River for most of the way.
 Pass through the mining town of Terrace and into Smithers.
 Located in the centre of the Bulkley Valley at the foot of the Hudson Bay Mountain, Smithers offers excellent opportunities for outdoor adventures.
-Before the construction of the Grand Trunk Pacific Railway this area was a hunting ground of the Carrier Peoples.
-It became the railways divisional headquarters.

 - Day 7: Smithers - Prince George (372 km)

-- depart Smithers today, continuing along the Yellowhead highway.
+- Depart Smithers today, continuing along the Yellowhead highway.
 Passing through Houston, known as the Steelhead Capital and home to the world's biggest fly rod; over 18 metres (59 ft) in length!
 Next you will travel through Burns Lake - fishing village, Vanderhoof - nature lover's paradise, and into Prince George.
 Prince George is the largest service centre for the northern part of British Columbia, perfectly situated at the crossroads of two major highways and two railways.